bds310/bds310.github.io/syllabus.md

 - Using Python on the Jupyter Notebook
 - Data visualization in Python
 - For loops, conditional statements, and functions
-- Analyzing tabular data with Pandas
 - Defensive Programming
-- Introduction to Bioinformativs with Python
+- Introduction to Bioinformatics with Python